Here is How Warren Buffer Would Trade Avis Budget Group Inc. (CAR)

-Avis Budget Group Inc. (NASDAQ:CAR) went up by 5.37% from its latest closing price compared to the recent 1-year high of $52.98.
-The company’s stock price has collected 16.30% of gains in the last five trading sessions.
-Press Release reported 14 hours ago that Is Car Ownership Threatening the Future of Cities?
+Avis Budget Group Inc. (NASDAQ:CAR) went down by -3.10% from its latest closing price compared to the recent 1-year high of $52.98.
+The company’s stock price has collected 5.23% of gains in the last five trading sessions.
+Press Release reported on 10/07/20 that Is Car Ownership Threatening the Future of Cities?
 New Zipcar Impact Report Sounds the Alarm

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.